 Many bats hang (literally) in caves and abandoned mines during the day in summer heat or to hibernate.
 These sites are essential for bat populations and are often disturbed by humans.

 3. Fantastic Mr. Bat

 There are more than 1,300 bat species in the world.
 The largest species is the Pteropus bat, also known as the flying fox or fruit bat.

 White-nose syndrome is an alarming disease affecting bat populations throughout North America.
 In Canada, it has spread as far west as Manitoba.
 Scientists are looking for ways to slow or reverse the spread of this disease.

 5. No Dracula sightings here

 Despite the spooky tales, most bats do not drink blood — especially the species found in Canada.
 Only three species in the world are known to drink (animal) blood.
-Bats in Canada eat insects — mainly night-flying ones, as bats are typically nocturnal and forge when the sun is down.
+Bats in Canada eat insects — mainly night-flying ones, as bats are typically nocturnal and forage when the sun is down.